onzfonz/comp227/src/content/1/en/part1c.md

 )
 ```

-The function passed as the first parameter to the *setTimeout* function is invoked one second after calling the *setTimeout* function
+The function passed as the first parameter to the `setTimeout` function is invoked one second after calling the `setTimeout` function

 ```js
 () => setCounter(counter + 1)
 ```

-When the state modifying function *setCounter* is called, <i>React re-renders the component</i> which means that the function body of the component function gets re-executed:
+When the state modifying function `setCounter` is called, **React re-renders the component** which means that the function body of the component function gets re-executed:

 ```js
 () => {